Chair in Business in Asia - Sponsors

-The Chair in Business in Asia is the result of an important partnership between Victoria University and three government agencies: the Ministry of Foreign Affairs and Trade, the Ministry of Business, Innovation and Employment, and New Zealand Trade and Enterprise.
+The Chair in Business in Asia is the result of an important partnership between Victoria University of Wellington and three government agencies: the Ministry of Foreign Affairs and Trade, the Ministry of Business, Innovation and Employment, and New Zealand Trade and Enterprise.

-Victoria University values these relationships and is sure they will be of mutual benefit.
+Victoria University of Wellington values these relationships and is sure they will be of mutual benefit.
 Improving New Zealand’s knowledge base on conducting business in Asia will have positive flow-on effects for all participating organisations, as well as other New Zealand entities conducting business in Asia.

 Victoria University of Wellington

 Victoria University of Wellington is one of New Zealand’s oldest and most prestigious tertiary institutions with a proud tradition of academic excellence.

 The University has a commitment to reciprocal, high-quality relationships springing from identifying and understanding the need for New Zealand to achieve sustainable development.